Find out how to become a volunteer to support nature conservation where you live and work.

-Natural England has a network of trained and licensed voluntary bat roost visitors who help provide advice about bats in homes, places of worship and, in some cases, public buildings.
-For details of how to train locally, register with Natural England, get licensed and other information about this role see voluntary bat roost visitors.
+Natural England has a network of trained and licensed volunteer bat roost visitors who help provide advice about bats in homes, places of worship and, in some cases, public buildings.
+For details of how to train locally, register with Natural England, get licensed and other information about this role see volunteer bat roost visitors.

 Corporate or employer supported volunteering and team building days